All versions of Windows 11, 10 and Server affected by zero-day security flaw

 A zero-day security flaw affecting all versions of Windows OS

 If you haven’t yet received the feature update for Windows 11 version 24H2, in its first round of releases, it may be time to check your updates.
 Microsoft announced yesterday that the rollout of this update has now been extended to more systems.
-However, the update also brings some important bad News on the security front.
+However, the update also brings some important bad news on the security front.

 On the same day, the 0patch team warned of the discovery of a zero-day vulnerability in Windows, enabling attackers to steal NTLM credentials via malicious files.
 This vulnerability affects all versions of Windows and server editions.
 0patch researchers have identified the flaw, which allows an attacker to retrieve NTLM credentials simply by displaying a malicious file in Windows Explorer, whether via a shared folder, USB drive or even the Downloads folder, if the file has been downloaded automatically from a malicious web page.
 Microsoft has been informed of the situation and users are strongly encouraged to apply security updates as soon as they become available.